KNOXVILLE’S NATIONAL CEMETERY: A SHORT HISTORY

 The Union monument, one of the largest in the South outside of battlefield memorial parks, has an extraordinary story behind it– about why it looks very different in old photographs.
 It also holds the simple grave of an especially well-known general who’s memorialized much more extravagantly elsewhere in town.

-Thanks to a grant through the University of Tennessee’s History Department from the United States Department of Veterans Affairs, KHP’s publication will be available for free to Veterans (one per family) through upcoming programs and online (with a small shipping and handling charge) from our online store by June 1st.
+Thanks to a grant through the University of Tennessee’s History Department from the United States Department of Veterans Affairs, KHP’s publication will be available for “free” (our online store won’t accept “free” so the book is just a penny) to Veterans (one per family) through upcoming programs and online (with a small shipping and handling charge) from our online store by June 1st.
 For non-veterans, the book will be available for $10.00.

 Learn more about the National Cemetery and other noteworthy cemeteries on our Historic Cemeteries page through the Knoxville History Portal.

 If you want to hear an unusual take on Knoxville’s history and culture, try Walk with Me.

 This creation of musician, filmmaker, and former television host Bob Deck, through his company, Wide Lens, along with singer/songwriter/poet R.B.
 Morris.
 The newest ones, about the Tennessee and Bijou Theatres, the Knoxville Museum of Art, St. John’s Episcopal Church, and the Jig & Reel– all venues used in the recent Big Ears festival– include some historical context provided by the Knoxville History Project.
 It’s an interesting idea, and we hope to participate in more projects like it in the future.
 Go to WALK WITH ME